Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 First, we need to install Django and create a project.
 I will be using a [bash script](https://github.com/Smyja/Django-bash) I created to do this.

+You will be prompted to enter a name for the Django _project_ and _app_.
+After this, our application will be created and we'll be ready to move to the next steps.

 To use GraphQL with Django, you will need to install the `graphene-django` package: